-Step 2: Grab some liquid soap or white conditioner and apply a few of it to the glue-covered areas.
-Don't hesitate to use excessive of the item - the more you use, the simpler it will be to eliminate the glue.
+Step 2: Grab some liquid soap or white conditioner and apply a few of them to the glue-covered areas.
+Don't hesitate to use excessive the item - the more you use, the simpler it will be to eliminate the glue.
 Simply make certain to focus it on the lace.

 Step 3: Get your toothbrush and run some water on it.
-Start to gently brush the lace.
+Start to brush the lace gently.
 Wet the toothbrush once again and continue to brush the lace.

 Step 4: Spend a couple of minutes brushing the lace with the toothbrush.
-Quickly enough, you'll see the glue starting to raise away.
-A few of it might get lodged in the tooth brush.
-If that occurs, utilize your fingers to pick the glue out of the brush and after that continue brushing the lace.
+Quickly enough, you'll see the glue starting to rise away.
+A few of them might get lodged in the toothbrush.
+If that occurs, utilize your fingers to pick the glue out of the brush, and after that, continue brushing the lace.
 You don't want the glue to go down your drain.

-Step 5: Rinse the lace completely, and after that take a great look at it.
-If there is more glue on the lace, add more soap or conditioner and continue brushing.
+Step 5: Rinse the lace completely, and then look at it.
+If more glue is on the lace, add more soap or conditioner and continue brushing.

 Step 6: Rinse once again and then proceed with the hair cleaning and conditioning process if essential.